 In November 2018, the Biomedical Genomics Analysis plugin is released for use with CLC Genomics Workbench.
 With the Biomedical Genomics Analysis plugin installed, CLC Genomics Workbench becomes the delivery mechanism for all biomedical analyses previously delivered by Biomedical Genomics Workbench and some associated plugins.
 Biomedical Genomics Workbench is correspondingly discontinued, and all customers with valid licenses for Biomedical Genomics Workbench.
+Workbench can use them for CLC Genomics Workbench.

+Part II

-Part II Core Functionalities
+Core Functionalities